 William Penn said that “Patience and diligence remove mountains.”
 If you’re seriously considering franchising, you’re looking for the perfect franchisor to partner with.
 But that would not be enough because it is vital to check the characteristics of a franchise business that you are looking for.

-But the good thing is if you thoroughly research characteristics of a franchise could lead you to find the best opportunity and even lead you to choose a highly profitable one.
+But the good thing is that thoroughly researching the characteristics of a franchise could lead you to find the best opportunity and even lead you to choose a highly profitable one.

 7 Major Characteristics of a Franchise